The Power of Proper Fire Hose Placement

 Tips For Hoseline Placement

-When arriving at the scene of a fire, a crew has moments to react and develop a plan.
+When arriving at the scene of a fire, the first 3-5 minutes are critical to developing and establishing a successful plan.
 Where the hoses are placed and positioned significantly affects how quickly a fire is contained and extinguished.
 Improper placement of hoselines can lead to disastrous outcomes for those that need rescuing, firefighters, and structures.
 When laying out fire hose, the following areas should be the main priority: protecting human life, confining the blaze, and extinguishing the fire.
 We’ve assembled some hoseline placement tips that focus on meeting those priorities.

 Approaching Structural Fires

 The first attack hoseline is critical in establishing a primary means of egress as well as getting a hoseline between potential occupants and the fire.
 Hoses should be stretched through front and rear building entrances.
+Always place enough hose at the front and rear door for interior firefighting hose advancements to prevent needing to add hose sections to the attack hoseline after it has been charged with water.
 From there, the placement of hoses varies depending on the type of structure.

 For one-story structure fires, when possible, hoses should be placed to cut off the fire and drive it back to where it originated.
 If an open entrance through an unburned area is available, take the line through that area.
 This option allows firefighters to be in a better position for preventing the blaze from moving throughout the rest of the building.
 Taking this approach, rather than attacking from the outside, also stops any venting flames from being unintentionally pushed further into the building.

 In cases where there are occupants in the building, or when the fire is located in escape routes, first position a line that protects residents and opens paths for people to escape.
 Suppressing fire in these situations requires fast action.